cyberpands/Simple_Auto_Recon_Tool/README.md

 # Working
 This tools performs 4 commands

-### 1. Ping Scan - It checks whether the host is alive.
+### 1. Ping Scan - It checks whether the host is alive or not.
 >```Command: ping -c 3 [host or IP]```

 ### 2. Whois Scan